2016 Los Angeles Rams season: Week 5: vs. Buffalo Bills

 Greg Zuerlein kicked four field goals, but the Rams were undone by numerous mistakes in a home loss to the Bills.
 Case Keenum passed for 271 yards, but was intercepted twice and sacked four times.
 Kenny Britt's five receptions for 75 yards led the Rams, while Todd Gurley ran for 72 yards and a touchdown, but also lost a fumble at the end of the first quarter that led to a Buffalo touchdown.
-Bills running back LeSean McCoy led his team to victory with 150 yards on 18 carries, while his backup Reggie Bush and one rushing attempt for three yards in his return to the Coliseum, where the Heisman Trophy winner had starred for USC Trojans football.
+Bills running back LeSean McCoy led his team to victory with 150 yards on 18 carries, while his backup Reggie Bush added one rushing attempt for three yards in his return to the Coliseum, where the Heisman Trophy winner had starred for the USC Trojans.
 Buffalo cornerback Nickell Robey-Coleman, who scored on a 41-yard interception return, would join the Rams the following season.